 4. Orthodontics is Expensive

 Parents will often point fingers at the costs of orthodontic care as the main reason they never corrected their child’s crooked teeth.
 You may need to sacrifice your time and finances, just like in any other investment.
 Luckily, most orthodontic offices offer flexible payment plans that make it easier for more Americans to access the treatment.
 Some practices may even accept insurance for some of the costs involved.
-Reach out to our Farmington orthodontist to learn about the payment plans we can customize for you.
+Move past this top orthodontic myth and reach out to our Farmington orthodontist to learn about the payment plans we can customize for you.

 It is Time to Begin Treatment